minio/warp/README.md

  * Slowest: 4287.0MiB/s, 2399.84 obj/s (1s, starting 19:03:53 CEST)
 ```

+The average object size will be close to `--obj.size` multiplied by 0.179151.

+To get a value for `--obj.size` multiply the desired average object size by 5.582 to get a maximum value.

 ## Automatic Termination
 Adding `--autoterm` parameter will enable automatic termination when results are considered stable.
 To detect a stable setup, warp continuously downsample the current data to